Are you considering visiting Munich in winter?

 Take a tour through Munich in a cosy atmosphere and drinking warm mulled wine!
 The Hey Minga Tour takes about two and a half hours, while driving you through multiple districts in Munich.
 It’s a perfect tour to learn about the city in a comfortable setting and hopefully Munich is covered in fresh snow when you go.

-As a heads up, you can do this and the Christmas tram.
+As a heads up, you can do this on the Christmas tram.
 However, if you’re only going to choose one, I recommend Hey Minga if you’re interested in truly learning about Munich and the Christmas tram for some premium relaxation.

 Krampus Run Munich